Classroom 2 Ornithologists

 Flickers (occasionally)

-(They eat the seeds that fall under our tree and paddle in the parking
+(They ate the seeds that fall under our tree and paddled in the parking lot puddle!)

 Out in Nestor park, we have seen other birds as well.